 It is often said that great wine starts in the vineyard.
 We contract with high quality vineyards to bring the best wine to you.
 Here are our current vineyards organized by AVA (American Viticultural Area):

-HORSE HEAVEN HILLS
+HORSE HEAVEN HILLS (est. 2005)

 Vineyards: Coyote Canyon, Phinny Hill

 The Horse Heaven Hills AVA was established in 1972 and is home to over one quarter of Washington’s planted acreage (17,082 acres).
 The area is among Washington’s warmer growing regions, making it an ideal place for Cabernet Sauvignon which makes up a large percentage of plantings.
 Many vineyards in the Horse Heaven Hills are planted on south-facing slopes, providing for extended sun exposure.